 Yes.
 Payments for student loans begin once a student leaves school for six months (or falls below half-time enrollment for six months).

 Yes.
-Students may submit a FAFSA application as early as January for the academic year that begins in the following fall semester.
-Students that apply by March 2 may qualify for a Cal Grant and may receive priority consideration for several types of Federal financial aid.
+Students may submit a FAFSA application as early as October for the academic year that begins in the following fall semester.
+Students that apply by March 2 may qualify for a Cal Grant and may receive priority consideration for several types of federal financial aid.
 Students should apply for assistance as early as possible.

 Yes.
 Students applying for financial aid and receiving federal financial aid need to complete a certain number of units and have a minimum GPA of at least 2.0 each semester.
 In addition, students need to maintain an overall completion rate of at least 70% and an overall GPA of at least 2.0.
 This is called maintaining "Satisfactory Academic Progress" (SAP) at Irvine Valley College.